Pratim-Mukherjee/Breast_cancer_prediction/README.md

 # Breast_cancer_prediction

-Sure, let's summarize what you've done using the STAR methodology:

 **S - Situation:**
 You have worked on building and training a neural network model for binary classification using the breast cancer dataset from sklearn.
 The goal was to classify whether a tumor is malignant (1) or benign (0) based on features extracted from diagnostic images.